Long-Term Holiday Products

-History has evidence that these types of product came into existence due to the blight timeshare began to attract in many quarters, dropping the words and references to Timeshare ensured the product sold better.
+History has evidence that these types of products came into existence due to the blight timeshare began to attract in many quarters.
+Dropping the words and references to timeshare ensured the products sold better.
 Some in timeshare will tell you that some of the nasty and failed timeshare operators perverted the product for a ‘quick buck’ and timeshare was tarnished further.

 The second qualification is that a long-term holiday product contractually exists for ‘more than 1 year’.

 The law states that timeshare and long-term holiday products are contracts between a trader and a consumer with a duration of more than 1 year, or contains provision allowing for the contract to be renewed or extended.
 The law also states that ‘a consideration is required’ from the consumer and paid to a supplier to ensure the consumer can rely upon the rights granted under law.

 Timeshare is a right to use overnight accommodation for more than one period of occupation, including accommodation within pools of accommodation.

 A long-term holiday product contract's main effect is a right to obtain discounts or other benefits in respect of accommodation.

 Legislation came into effect because of many complaints, regarding timeshare's associated and related products and after the consultation, enquiries were sent back.

 The definitive difference between timeshare and long-term holiday accommodation is that timeshares are defined as 'accommodation' and long-term holiday products as 'discounted accommodation'.

 In schedule I of the regulations 2010, a timeshare contract sale requires the consumer to be told the costs of the taxes, fees, administrative overheads, management fees, maintenance fees and in schedule 2 [long term holiday products] the seller is required to inform the consumer before acquiring the product what ‘the annual membership fees will be’.